valinet/valinet.github.io/_posts/2021-11-18-Functional-Windows-10-flyouts-on-Windows-11.markdown

 Also, since we are talking about that, as I learned when I studied the language switcher, there is some global flag in the network flyout implementation, let's called it generically, that determines what mode to show.
 The implementation mostly lives in `C:\Windows\ShellExperiences\NetworkUX.dll`.
 In there, look for a method called `NetworkUX::ViewContext::SetNetworkUXMode`.
 That's the single thing that sets a global variable that is used all around the place to determine the type of UX to show, called `s_networkUXMode`.

 The desktop seems to set `s_networkUXMode` to 0.
-The lock screen sets that to 7.
+The lock screen sets that to 7 (also, it cannot be launched in desktop mode, it crashes for some other reason which needs to be investigated as well).
 There are also other interesting modes: the Windows 10 OOBE screen is 4, the Windows 11 one is 5 if I remember correctly.
 Find out for yourself.
 The assembly instructions where that is set look like:

 ```
 .text:000000018006BC0C                 mov     Ns_networkUXMode, edi ;